Dowager’s Hump: Understanding and Reversing the Curve with Simple Exercises

 • Reps: 10-15 reps, 2-3 sets.

-10. Doorway Stretch (Opens chest and counteracts hunching)
+10. Doorway Stretch (Opens Chest)

 • How to: Stand in a doorway with your forearms placed on the doorframe at shoulder height, elbows bent at 90 degrees.
 Step forward slightly until you feel a stretch in your chest and shoulders.